-19.156.
-In the case of fiscally transparent partnerships, the [six]-month test is applied at the level of the partnership as concerns its own activities.
-If the period of time spent on the site by the partners and the employees of the partnership exceeds [six] months, the enterprise carried on bythrough the partnership will therefore be considered to have a permanent establishment.
+56. In the case of fiscally transparent partnerships, the twelve-month test is applied at the level of the partnership as concerns its own activities.
+If the period of time spent on the site by the partners and the employees of the partnership exceeds twelve months, the enterprise carried on by through the partnership will therefore be considered to have a permanent establishment.
 Each partner will thus be considered to have a permanent establishment for purposes of the taxation of his share of the business profits derived by the partnership regardless of the time spent by himself on the site.
 Assume for instance that a resident of State A and a resident of State B are partners in a partnership established in State B which carries on its construction activities on a construction site situated in State C that lasts 10 months.
-Whilst the tax treaty between States A and C is identical to the [UN] Model, paragraph 3 of Article 5 of the treaty between State B and State C provides that a construction site constitutes a permanent establishment only if it lasts more than [12] months.
-In that case, the time threshold of each treaty would be applied at the level of the partnership but only with respect to each partner's share of the profits covered by that treaty; since the treaties provide for different timethresholds, State C will have the right to tax the share of the profits of the partnership attributable to the partner who is a resident of State [A] but [unless a permanent establishment exists under the other provisions of Article 5] will not have the right to tax the share attributable to the partner who is a resident of State [B].
-This results from the fact that whilst the provisions of [subparagraph (a) of] paragraph 3 of each treaty are applied at the level of the same enterprise (i.e. the partnership), the outcome differs with respect to the different shares of the profits of the partnership depending on the time-threshold of the treaty that applies to each share.
+Whilst the tax treaty between States A and C is identical to the OECD Model, paragraph 3 of Article 5 of the treaty between State B and State C provides that a construction site constitutes a permanent establishment only if it lasts more than 8 months.
+In that case, the time threshold of each treaty would be applied at the level of the partnership but only with respect to each partner's share of the profits covered by that treaty; since the treaties provide for different timethresholds, State C will have the right to tax the share of the profits of the partnership attributable to the partner who is a resident of State B but will not have the right to tax the share attributable to the partner who is a resident of State A. This results from the fact that whilst the provisions of paragraph 3 of each treaty are applied at the level of the same enterprise (i.e. the partnership), the outcome differs with respect to the different shares of the profits of the partnership depending on the time-threshold of the treaty that applies to each share.